FarihahIsa/Customer_Segmentation_Project/README.md

 # Customer_Segmentation_Project

 ## Description:
-This project is to predict the right group of the new customer
+This project is to predict the right group of the new customer...

 ## Notes:
 ( / ) Train Script

-( X ) Deployment Script
+( / ) Module Script

-( X ) Modules Script
+( / ) Deployment Script - but not functioning well!

 ## TensorBoard :